l-teefah/AWS-Cloud-Projects/VPC_web_server.md

 6. **Verify the Web App**:

-   - Open a browser and enter the **Public IP** of your instance.
+   - Open a browser and enter the Public IP of your instance OR Go to EC2 instance in the AWS console and click on the public IP address.
 You should see the interactive web page.

    - Click the button to fetch and display a greeting.